 - Eliminate Restrictions Applicable to Certain Holders of Class B Common Stock.
 The American Tower certificate of incorporation currently contains voting power limitations that were applicable to certain holders of Class B common stock, including American Tower's former Chairman and Chief Executive Officer, Steven B. Dodge.
+See the section captioned "AMERICAN TOWER DESCRIPTION OF CAPITAL STOCK-Common Stock-Voting Rights" beginning on page 92.
 As noted above, there are currently no shares of Class B common stock outstanding and further issuances of Class B common stock are prohibited.
 The American Tower board of directors believes that it is advisable and in the best interests of the stockholders to eliminate these restrictions as they are currently inapplicable to American Tower and consistent with the removal of the Class B common stock. - Conforming Changes.
 The American Tower board of directors believes that it is advisable and in the best interests of the stockholders to make other conforming changes to implement the foregoing amendments.